genevate/style_guides/business/interview.md

   - Read through their open source code (i.e. GitHub, BitBucket, etc.).
 This is where you can get a sense of thier engineering prowess.
 You'll want to spend a good portion of time researching here.
-  - In the case where a interviewee doesn't have an online precense.
+  - In the case where a interviewee doesn't have an online presence.
 Ask if it's possible to learn about their work in other ways (perhaps their work is private and you can get, legal, temporary access to review and discuss further).
 - Avoid resumes.
 If given one, move on to the next interviewee.
 That said, resumes might be